Tropical cyclones in 2025: May

-Around the middle of May, the Intertropical Convergence Zone (ITCZ), which allows for the formation of tropical waves and has previously remained in the Southern Hemisphere for the first five months of the year, moves to the Northern Hemisphere, allowing the northern cyclone seasons to start in earnest.
-Without the presence of the ITCZ, Southern Hemisphere cyclones must form from non-wave sources, which are rarer.
-For that reason, cyclone formation is relatively sparse, with May tending to be the month of the final storm in each of the three basins.
-Meanwhile, more intense storms are nearly unheard of, with the South-West Indian Ocean having seen only one intense tropical cyclone and no very intense tropical cyclones in the month, and the other two basins having similar levels of activity in May.
-In the Northern Hemisphere, May is the first month most basins see activity, due to the new presence of the ITCZ.
-The Pacific hurricane season begins on May 15, and although the Atlantic hurricane season officially begins on June 1, off-season storms are very common, with over half of the 21st century seasons seeing a storm form in May.
-Although the North Indian Ocean has no official start or end date, due to the monsoon, mid-May is the beginning of a month-long period of high activity in the basin.
-Even in the Western Pacific, activity tends to increase throughout May.

 May was a below average month featuring five cyclones, with only one named.
 Around the approaching middle portions of the month, Tropical Low 33U & 34U were offseason lows in the Australian region, the former formed near Papua New Guinea and was marked 32P by the JTWC, while the latter formed near the Solomon Islands.
 By the latter parts of the month, ARB 01 formed off the western Indian coast and moved inland.
 Tropical Storm Alvin formed in the Eastern Pacific and dissipated while approaching the Baja California peninsula, it was also the strongest storm of the month.
-BOB 01 was the second North Indian cyclone to form in May, showing the signs of increasing activity alongside ARB 01 in the North Indian Ocean during this month, BOB 01 primarily impacted Bangladesh and East India, it is so far the deadliest tropical cyclone of the year.
+BOB 01 was the second North Indian cyclone to form in May, showing the signs of increasing activity alongside ARB 01 in the North Indian Ocean during this month, BOB 01 primarily impacted Bangladesh and East India.